Book – Think Straight (Change Your Thoughts, Change Your Life) – Summary

 - Why does my life suck?

 - What would happen if I change job or career?

 Darius calls this worrying, stressing, freaking out because we aren’t doing anything with these thoughts, moreover hurting ourselves by indulging in it.

-And as much as we think why we have such thoughts there is no concrete answer to it and its better to be AWARE of it and decide what to ignore and what thought to pursue.
+And as much as we think about why we have such thoughts there is no concrete answer to it and it’s better to be AWARE of it and decide what to ignore and what thought to pursue.

 4) Rule of Thumb for Thinking –

 - Only think about things you can control.
 That automatically eliminates about 99% of your thoughts because there’s very little you control in life.

 - Things we control like our desires, actions, words, intentions.
 Other things we don’t have control are other people, past & future are given as perfect example.

 5) No More Quick Decision –

-Many times saying YES too quickly or committing especially if event or invitation for near future creates hurdle when time comes.
-Darius explains this with simple example and urge us to take a day or two to think any decision thoroughly.
+Many times saying YES too quickly or committing especially if an event or invitation for the near future creates a hurdle when the time comes.
+Darius explains this with a simple example and urges us to take a day or two to think about any decision thoroughly.

 6) Take Time to Reflect –

-Really resonated with this point.
-It is really important to reflect time to time and see how are we doing, why we do what we do, how are we growing.
+I resonated with this point.
+It is important to reflect from time to time and see how are we doing, why we do what we do, how are we growing.

-Journaling is one of the best tool to reflect, where we can understand how our thought process has changed for good or bad compare to before.
+Journaling is one of the best tools to reflect on, where we can understand how our thought process has changed for good or bad compared to before.
 We can learn more from our mistakes and refrain from repeating them.

 7) Money Rules –

-I found Money topic in thinking straight book really relevant because many of our thoughts are directly or indirectly revolves around money and Darius offers simple money rules, which is worth considering.
+I found the Money topic in thinking straight book relevant because many of our thoughts are directly or indirectly revolve around money and Darius offers simple money rules, which is worth considering.